 There is only one name for professional painters when it comes to paint brushes–I rarely am this blunt but please buy the good paint brushes from this brand: Purdy (here their website).
 They are high-quality brushes.
 That is true for exterior and interior painting.
 This link is the one for you if you are a do-it-yourself-er.
 It’s 2-inches wide.
-(I use a 3.5 inch or ever 4 if I can get them and I won’t hire a painter who uses less than 2.5).
+I use a 3.5 inch or ever 4 if I can get them and I won’t hire a painter who uses less than 2.
 But most of all it’s LATEX-ONLY.
-See below on why.

 Why Purdy’s Nylox is one of the Best Paint Brushes for Painting Walls

-Nylox, the Purdy line of bristle I recommend, is latex only, so don’t use with oil-based paints.
+Nylox, the Purdy line of synthetic bristle I recommend, is high-quality latex only, so don’t use it with oil-based paints.
 I no longer buy combination oil/latex brushes: there is little call for oil brushes anymore and even if I used an oil brush, I would not clean it as cleaning oil-based paint out of a brush is an exercise in futility.
-It is hard, smelly, toxic work, and still the brush is not right after only one use.
+It is hard, smelly, toxic work, and still, the brush is not right after only one use.

 But here is the main reason why this is one of the best paint brushes: the high-quality bristle.
 The Nylox bristles hold a great amount of paint without dripping and the texture is designed to find the corner of a room or corner next to a window frame very easily: like magic really.
 It is a quality brush.

 - You almost don’t even need a steady hand.